Sanford N. McDonnell

-Sanford "Sandy" Noyes McDonnell (October 12, 1922 – March 19, 2012) was an American engineer, businessman and philanthropist.
+Sanford Noyes "Sandy" McDonnell (October 12, 1922 – March 19, 2012) was an American engineer, businessman and philanthropist.
 Former chairman and chief executive officer of McDonnell Douglas Corporation, he also served as national president of the Boy Scouts of America and as chairman of Character Education Partnership.
 He was "Man of the Year" in St. Louis in 1984.

 Career

-A native of Little Rock, Arkansas, McDonnell attended Princeton University, the University of Colorado Boulder and Washington University, achieving bachelor's degrees in economics (1945) and mechanical engineering (1948) and a master's degree in applied mechanics (1954).
+A native of Little Rock, Arkansas, McDonnell attended Princeton University, the University of Colorado Boulder and Washington University in St. Louis, achieving bachelor's degrees in economics (1945) and mechanical engineering (1948) and a master's degree in applied mechanics (1954).
 In 1948, he joined McDonnell Aircraft Corporation, a company founded by his uncle, James S. McDonnell, as a stress engineer.
 He participated in the development of the F-101 Voodoo and the F-4 Phantom II jet fighters.
 In 1962 he was named vice president-general manager of all combat aircraft, and he became the president of the company, by then McDonnell Douglas, in 1971.
 The following year, he became chief executive officer.
 In 1980, James S. McDonnell died, and McDonnell succeeded him as chairman of the board, a role he retained until 1988.
 He has also been chairman of the board of governors of the Aerospace Industries Association.

 Arkansas Aviation Historical Society inducted McDonnell into the Arkansas Aviation Hall of Fame in 1989.